 From 1st January, 2007 all new ISBNs are 13-digits in length and will be integrated into the larger group of product numbering known as EAN used for products that are retailed internationally.
 Originally EAN meant European Article Number, but since international adoption it officially means International Article Number, but the abbreviation EAN is retained.
 For information about how 13-digit ISBNs work and how they relate to EANs, see the Anatomy of a 13-digit ISBN page.
-For information specifically about the EAN system, see the International Article Number page, or click here to visit our sister site UPC EAN Information.
+For information specifically about the EAN system, see the International Article Number page.

 ISBNs are created by publishers by way of their national ISBN authority.
 In the USA, the national ISBN authority is R. R. Bowker and for the United Kingdom and the Republic of Ireland it is Nielsen BookData.
 For further details of these and other national ISBN authorities, see the Administration of the ISBN system page.

 Do you need to get an ISBN number for a book you have written?
 Take a look at the pages that deals with buying ISBNs and self publishing.
 Do you want a single ISBN number?
 See the Get a Single ISBN page.

 The ISBN barcode that you find on the back cover of most books is a particular example of the barcode found on a very wide range of consumer products found throughout the world and which conforms to the International Article Numbering standard.
 If you need a fairly complete and technical understanding of how the ISBN barcode works - how the ISBN number is encoded in the system of stripes on the ISBN barcode and how to both encode an ISBN number to the barcode and decode the ISBN barcode stripes into an ISBN number, then you need to study the ISBN barcode page.